-Digital Network Architecture Implementation Essentials (DNAIE) v1.0 is a training program that provides students an insight into Cisco Digital Network Architecture (DNA) architecture and its solution components.
+Digital Network Architecture Implementation Essentials (DNAIE) v1.0 is a training program that provides students an insight into Digital Network Architecture (DNA) architecture and its solution components.
 The course highlights the need for digitization in networks and the guiding principles of DNA.
 The course describes implementation of the following DNA solution components:

 - Automation using Cisco APIC-EM and its built in applications like Plug and Play, EasyQoS, IWAN and Path Trace.

 - Virtualization in Enterprise Branch Network using Cisco Enterprise Network Function Virtualization (NFV) Solution.

 - Analytics using Cisco Connected Mobile Experiences (CMX) cloud.

 - Security using Cisco StealthWatch, Cisco TrustSec and Cisco Identity Services Engine(ISE)

 - Understanding Enterprise Network Fabric and Implementing DNA Secure Access.